IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 * The controllers of the control loop implement logic to automatically check for the difference between the actual state and the desired state
   * When the two diverge, the controller takes action and makes sure the two match

+To learn more about how Kuberentes works, read [this blog](https://sensu.io/blog/how-kubernetes-works#:~:text=Kubernetes%20keeps%20track%20of%20your,storage%2C%20and%20CPU%20when%20necessary.).

 ## What are operators?
 Operators are "software extensions to Kubernetes that make use of custom resources to amange applications and their components".
 You can read more about the operator pattern [here](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).